 9. Verglas

-A Verglas is a thin sheet of ice that is formed over various objects in areas of high altitudes.
-It is generally caused when rainwater gets frozen by the icy winds and results in an almost transparent coating of ice over rocks and leaves.
+Icy winds freeze rainwater at high altitudes, forming a thin sheet of ice called verglas over rocks and leaves, creating an almost transparent coating.
 It is a common sight in regions located at greater elevations and can create hindrance for trekkers as they make the path slippery and dangerous.
 So, trekkers can either wait for the weather to warm up and melt away the icy formations or they can puncture the verglas and continue their climb.

 10. Spur

 A spur is that part of a mountain which projects out laterally in a tongue-like shape with a gentle slope descending from the top regions of a mountain or from a ridge.
-Spurs can be detected on a map as U or V-shaped contour lines projecting out from a mountain.
+You can detect spurs on a map by identifying U or V-shaped contour lines that project out from a mountain.
 They are also one of the important mountain features as spurs provide the preferred route during treks and expeditions.
 Even most of the roads in the mountains cut through the spurs.
 One of the well-known spurs, most of the mountaineers can relate to, is the spur at Ladari, which locates the Nehru Institute of Mountaineering in Uttarakhand.

 11. Re-entrant

 When two ridges or spurs run alongside each other, then the low-lying area formed between them is termed as re-entrant.
-They are formed by the eroding activity of water which might still be present in the form of a stream.
-Generally, the water dries out in summer and one can witness the rocks which had previously been carried away it.
-On a map, they are represented by U or V-shaped contour lines pointing towards the mountains.
+Flowing water erodes and forms them, often leaving behind a stream.
+In summer, the water usually dries up, exposing the rocks it once carried.
+On a map, U- or V-shaped contour lines pointing toward the mountains represent them.

 12. Snowline v/s Treeline